 - Market downturn

 - Mass lapse

 - Increase in outflows

 - Decrease in inflows

-- One-off spikes in operating costs
+- One-off spikes in operating costs, resulting in an increase in future expenses

-- Reduction in fee income
+- Reduction in fee income.

-- Increases in future expenses.

 C.7.2 Stressed projection methodology and assumptions

 In general, the approach is to model the Solvency II balance sheet and capital requirements over future time periods, allowing for experience in line with financial and demographic assumptions.
 The modelling approach has been chosen to strike a balance between technical accuracy and ease of calculation, whilst enabling the process of running and analysing the results to be carried out by an efficient and controlled process.
 The relevant shocks and trends are then added to the financial model.